kolaente/docker-db-backup/README.md

 Default: `0 */6 * * *` (every 6 hours)

+### `BACKUP_NO_CRON`

+If provided, runs the backup only once without a cron schedule.
+This is useful for one-off backups of testing if the configuration works.

+Default: `false`

 ### `BACKUP_MAX`

 How many backups to keep.
 If more backups are stored in the backup folder, the oldest one will be removed until there